-When a violent crime or crime listed in the Clery Act is reported, it is the consistent practice of Woodbury to notify the Vice President, Administrative Services & HR, and/or designee, who then confers, as necessary and applicable, with the administrators, Student Affairs, legal counsel and law enforcement agencies, to determine if the circumstances or facts represent an on-going or continuing threat to the Woodbury Community.
-Once the Vice President, Administrative Services & HR and/or designee have reached a determination that a serious, continuing threat exists, the VP, Administrative Services & HR and/or designee will arrange to disseminate "timely warning" crime alert information through the Alert Media system.
-Timely Warnings disseminated through the Alert Media system consist of text & email.
+When a violent crime or crime listed in the Clery Act is reported, it is the consistent practice of Woodbury to notify the Title IX Coordinator / Vice President, Finance and Accounting (VPFA), and/or designee, who then confers, as necessary and applicable, with the administrators, Student Affairs, legal counsel and law enforcement agencies, to determine if the circumstances or facts represent an on-going or continuing threat to the Woodbury Community.
+Once the Title IX Coordinator / VPFA and/or designee have reached a determination that a serious, continuing threat exists, the Title IX Coordinator / VPFA and/or designee will arrange to disseminate "timely warning" crime alert information through the Alert Media system.
 Criteria for notifying the entire Woodbury University community would be determined by the format of: nature of the problem, its location, and action required.
 Timely warnings are reserved for situations where a Clery crime occurs in Clery geography which poses a serious or ongoing threat to the campus community.

-Senior administrators-including but not limited to the Senior Vice President, Academic Affairs and Vice President, Administrative Services & HR- have the authority to activate the Alert Media system.
+Senior administrators-including but not limited to the Senior Vice President, Academic Affairs and Title IX Coordinator- have the authority to activate the Alert Media system.
 Notifications are composed in consultation with security personnel with the goal of ensuring that individuals are aware of the situation and know what steps to take to safeguard their personal and community safety.
 All students, faculty, and staff are prompted to update their contact information when they log on to the university network at the beginning of each semester.
 Woodbury tests the emergency notification system at the beginning of each academic year.